jqno/equalsverifier/docs/_manual/01-getting-started.md

 (please adjust for your build system of choice)

-If you need to download the jar file directly, you can download it from [maven.org](http://search.maven.org/#search&#124;gav&#124;1&#124;g%3A%22nl.jqno.equalsverifier%22%20AND%20a%3A%22equalsverifier%22).
-EqualsVerifier doesn't have any transitive dependencies, so this jar is all you need.
+If you need to download the jar files directly, you can download them from [maven.org](https://search.maven.org/search?q=g:nl.jqno.equalsverifier).

 ## Use it in a test

 This is what EqualsVerfier can look like in your test:

 {% highlight java %}